tlmolane/Volt/README.md

 ##### Decrypt file of specified existing type in directory using fernet key
 ```$ python pem_fernet_encryption.py --decrypt_dir --private_key /path/to/fernet.key --file_path /path/to/encrypted/file --fernet_key_decryption --file_type document --no_replace ```

+## Project status
+Slow development because of other commitments but would like to add new features:
+- cloud storage of encrypted keys and documents using available APIs (Mega Cloud/ Google Drive)
+- Database for stored encrypted keys

 ## Versioning
 This is the first code base (version 1).